Frequently asked questions

 Why do we need a new railway?

-Estonia has historically been connected by rail to the east - the tracks still run to St Petersburg and Moscow.
-However, until now there has been no functioning rail link between Estonia and the rest of Europe.
-Rail Baltica connects Estonia with the countries of Central and Western Europe and provides a fast, safe and green way for passengers and goods to move from north to south and vice versa.
+Historically, Estonia has only been connected by rail to the east - the tracks still run to St Petersburg and Moscow.
+Until now, however, there has been no functioning rail link between Estonia and the rest of Europe.
+Rail Baltica connects Estonia with the countries of Central and Western Europe and gives passengers and goods a fast, safe and green way to move from north to south and vice versa.

-What is the difference between the current railway and Rail Baltica?
+What is the difference between Estonia's current railways and Rail Baltica?

 The current track gauge in Estonia is 1520/1524 mm, which was used during the tsarist era.
-Rail Baltica will be built with the most common gauge in Europe, 1435 mm.
-The current railways in Estonia are designed or reconstructed for a speed limit of no more than 140 km/h, while in general the speed limits tend to be in the 100-120 km/h range, and 80 km/h for freight trains.
-Rail Baltica allows speeds of up to 249 km/h for passenger trains and up to 120 km/h for freight trains.
+Rail Baltica will be built with the most common track gauge in Europe, 1435 mm.
+The current railways in Estonia are designed or reconstructed for speed limits of no more than 140 km/h, generally between 100-120 km/h and 80 km/h for freight trains.
+Rail Baltica has a speed limit of 249 km/h for passenger trains and 120 km/h for freight trains.
 There will be no level crossings along the Rail Baltica route and the track will be fenced off to prevent people and animals from crossing.
 Rail Baltica will be equipped with a new and modern train control system with continuous automatic information exchange between the control centre and the rolling stock.
-In addition, Rail Baltica will generate less noise and vibration than the existing railway..
+In addition, Rail Baltica will generate less noise and vibration than the existing railway.

 When will the railway be completed and what is the timetable for construction?

-The Rail Baltica corridor is 350 metres wide (150 metres in major built-up areas), but the two parallel pairs of tracks, including the protection zone, cover only 66 metres of this.
-The fenced area, however, is a maximum of 45 metres wide, depending on the area, and the width of the railway track on the earthwork, where the tracks are located, is a maximum of 15 metres (except in station areas).
-The corridor is significantly wider to take account of the possible need for shifting and to accommodate all associated infrastructure, including service and access roads, overpasses and crossings, and eco-ducts.
-By way of comparison, when planning a four-lane motorway, the corridor is generally about twice as wide, with a 150-metre-wide road and protection zone.
-The barrier effect of the railway on the natural and human environment is therefore lower than for a four-lane road with fencing.
+The two parallel pairs of tracks, including the protection zone, cover 66 metres.
+The fenced area is a maximum of 45 metres wide, depending on the area, and the width of the railway embankment, with the tracks on it, is a maximum of 15 metres (except in station areas).
+The corridor is significantly wider (up to 350 metres), as it must take into account the possible need to shift the alignment and accommodate all associated infrastructure, including service and access roads, overpasses and footbridges, and eco-ducts.
+By way of comparison, when planning a four-lane motorway, the corridor is generally about twice as wide, with a 150-metre wide road and protection zone.
+The barrier effect of the railway on the natural and human environment is generally lower than for a four-lane road with fencing.

 How much will Rail Baltica cost?